The 6 Best Ear Thermometers

 video play icon

-This wiki has been updated 37 times since it was first published in April of 2015.
+This wiki has been updated 38 times since it was first published in April of 2015.
 Ear thermometers might be more expensive than oral models, but they’re worth their weight in gold when you’re dealing with an agitated, feverish child.
 They deliver digital readings accurately and quickly, and some even pair with your smartphone for data management.
 For consistent results, be sure to consult the instructions to learn how to properly place these devices in the auditory canal.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Braun ThermoScan 7